Schema as Code: HCL Syntax

 atlas login

-block allows defining functions in HCL format.
-The lang
+The function block allows defining functions in HCL format.
+The lang attribute specifies the language of the

 function.
-For example, PLpgSQL
+For example, PLpgSQL, SQL, CRL, etc.

 - PostgreSQL